GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2026-05-24 23:08:01 IST
+This content is dynamically generated in Indian Time (IST): 2026-05-25 00:15:09 IST

 Current Weather in Coimbatore:
-Temperature: 25.88 °C
+Temperature: 23.88 °C
-Condition: light intensity drizzle
+Condition: drizzle